traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Over past couple years, I've made a couple of wearable projects to gradually explore wearing lighted wearables in public

 ^ How people react in general

-^ How people react to me being the maker

 ^ How I react to people reacting